zpl-c/zpl/README.md

 **Can I contribute to the project?**

 Yes, indeed.
-This project is dual-licensed according to LICENSE.md, you are free to fork it, contribute to it or even sell it as you see fit.
+This project is dual-licensed according to LICENSE, you are free to fork it, contribute to it or even sell it as you see fit.

 **Why C99?**